Dear TCU community

 The Title IX Coordinator or their designee will meet with the respondent to discuss the complaint, next steps, resources and support.
 Receiving a letter of notice does not mean a Respondent has been found in violation of a policy.
 It means an investigation has been started to determine if there was a violation of policy.

 The investigation process can be stressful and complicated.
 It is important for respondents to understand the process and the rights afforded to them.
 Please contact the Title IX Office at 817-257-8228 to address any questions or concerns.
-You may also view the Policy on Discrimination, Harassment and Related Conduct at https://titleix.tcu.edu/wp-content/uploads/2019/07/policy-prohibited-discrimination-harrassment-related-conduct_7-16-19.pdf
+You may also view the Policy on Discrimination, Harassment, Sexual Misconduct and Retaliation at https://titleix.tcu.edu/wp-content/uploads/2019/07/policy-prohibited-discrimination-harrassment-related-conduct_7-16-19.pdf

 Retaliation Is Not Tolerated